gristlabs/grist-help/help/col-types.md

   *![Format numeric](images/columns/columns-format-currency.png)*
   {: .screenshot-half }

+!!! note "Setting Default Currency"
-  Tip: You can set a document's default timezone, locale, and currency in Document Settings.
+    You can set a document's default timezone, locale, and currency in [Document Settings](creating-doc.md#document-settings).

 - `,`: Turn on the display of thousands separators.
 - `%`: Show numbers as percentages.
 E.g. "0.5" would show as "50%".